Jackson Heights–Roosevelt Avenue/74th Street station: IND station

-The Queens Boulevard Line was one of the first built by the city-owned Independent Subway System (IND), and was planned to stretch between the IND Eighth Avenue Line in Manhattan and 178th Street and Hillside Avenue in Jamaica, Queens, with a stop at Roosevelt Avenue.
+The Queens Boulevard Lines was one of the first built by the city-owned Independent Subway System (IND), and was planned to stretch between the IND Eighth Avenue Line in Manhattan and 178th Street and Hillside Avenue in Jamaica, Queens, with a stop at Roosevelt Avenue.
 The line was first proposed in 1925.
 Construction of the line was approved by the New York City Board of Estimate on October 4, 1928.
 As planned, Roosevelt Avenue was to be one of the Queens Boulevard Line's five express stops, as well as one of 22 total stops on the line between Seventh Avenue in Manhattan and 178th Street in Queens.
 Although the line ran along Queens Boulevard for much of its route, the segment in western Queens was diverted northward to serve Jackson Heights.
 The line was constructed using the cut-and-cover tunneling method.
 Temporary bridges were built over the trenches to allow pedestrians to cross, and Roosevelt Avenue was partially closed.
 Construction of the line between Manhattan and Jackson Heights was split into four phases; by late 1931, these phases were between 90% and 99% complete.

 Before the IND station opened, Bickford's leased a store within a two-story building that housed one of the subway's entrances.
 The Roosevelt Avenue station opened on August 19, 1933, as the terminus of the first section of the line, which stretched from the connection to the Eighth Avenue Line at 50th Street.
 Three thousand people converged at the station's 73rd and 74th Street exits, hoping to be the first to ride.
 A transfer to and from the Flushing Line station at Broadway was implemented.
 One real-estate expert wrote that the station was "the only place in Queens where the interchange between the elevated and the subway system can be made at a common point".
 Initially, the line was served only by E trains, which ran local.
 In its first year, the IND station collected nearly two million fares, more than the IRT and BMT collected at the Broadway station.
 By 1938, the station recorded over five million annual entries.